 Promoting Bicycle and Pedestrian Use Through Education and Information Dissemination Bicycle and pedestrian use can be promoted through educational programs and through distribution of maps of bicycle facility/multi-use path maps.
 This may be supported by the public sector, but often could be employer-based.
-Increase non-motorized mode share First-year implementation costs for private-sector Second-year costs tend to decline Requires interagency and private sector coordination Requires public agency support &amp; coordination Short-term: 1 to 5 years • EPA Commuter Model Other Active Transportation strategies Land Use strategies • MAG Policy that takes into account all users of streets rather than just autos, with a goal of completing the streets with adequate facilities for all users.
+Increased nonmotorized mode share \$ First-year implementation costs for private-sector.
+Second-year costs tend to decline.
+Requires public agency support; requires interagency and private-sector coordination.
+Short-Term: 1 to 5 Years EPA Commuter Model Land UseOther Active Transportation ■ MAG Adopting and Implementing a Complete Streets Policy Policy that takes into account all users of streets rather than just autos, with a goal of completing the streets with adequate facilities for all users.
 A "Complete Street" is one designed and operated to enable safe access for all users including pedestrians, bicyclists, motorists, and transit riders of all ages and abilities.
-Increase safety by improving the overall (pedestrian and bicycle) transportation system environment Reduce congestion Provide cost savings by reducing longer distance travel, increasing shorter distance travel, and use by non-motorized modes Provide travel time savings to users of the system Increase access to and use of non-auto modes Protect natural environment through sound land use and transportation sustainability policies Low for policy development; low/medium for implementation.
-Short-term: 1 to 5 years Land Use strategies Transportation Demand Management strategies Operations and Management strategies Transit strategies Oregon DOT
+Increase safety by improving the overall (pedestrian and bicycle) transportation system environment Reduce congestion Provide cost savings by reducing longer distance travel and increasing shorter distance travel Provide travel time savings to users of the system Increase access to and use of nonmotorized modes Protect natural environment through sound land use and transportation sustainability policies \$ Policy development. \$ - \$\$ For implementation.
+Short-Term: 1 to 5 Years Agencies must be sure to plan for possible time needed to obtain right-ofway.
+Land Use Transportation Demand Management Operations and Management Transit Oregon DOT